 Whenever people start asking the question, “Do you think aliens exist?” it becomes a test of faith, religion and belief.
-It’s all about feeling out the other person and getting to know their personality.
+It’s all about testing the other person, drilling, their personality.
 It’s a very loaded question that avoids the “no politics no religion” policies of acceptable public discourse.
-You cannot hide the intent behind your assumption, which is, in this day and age: people who believe in aliens are more scientific and rational than people who believe in ghosts.
+You cannot hide the intent behind your assumption, which, in this day and age, is: People who believe in aliens are more scientific and rational than people who believe in ghosts.

 I will try to answer fairly, but my disdain will become evident.

 Let’s take the way people learned about foreign objects in antiquity.
 Back in the Dark Ages, people did not travel very far.
-If a traveler talks about a Lion from Africa, about how it’s a giant cat with a mane and sandy in color, you still won’t know what a Lion is.
+If a traveler talks about a Lion from Africa, about how it’s a giant cat with sandy fur and an impressive mane, you still won’t know what a Lion is.
 For all intents and purposes, it’s about as real as a Unicorn.
-Maybe you’ve seen a Horn (of a Narwhal) and you believe Unicorns exist.
+Maybe you’ve seen a horn (of a Narwhal, which anyone outside of Iceland would have no conception of) and you take it as evidence that Unicorns exist.
 This is why Medieval European depictions of elephants and lions are wildly inaccurate and funny, because the artists did not know what lions and elephants looked like.
 They only knew what they heard, and there was no functional difference between believing in Unicorns and believing in Lions.

 (For some lighthearted viewing, see Hilariously Wrong Medieval Pictures of Animals)